leanprover/leanprover.github.io/documentation/index.md

   [pdf](../reference/lean_reference.pdf)

 The current version of Lean is Lean 3, its development is frozen.
 The source code and libraries can be found on [github](http://github.com/leanprover/lean).
-The next version of Lean will be released when it will be ready.
+The next version of Lean will be released when it is ready.

 ## Lean 2